After a four month pilot, an exciting chapter in the WT3 journey came to a close in July 2019.

-We are now in a warp up phase of this work and TACSI will complete a proposal including recommendations for the proposed WT3 service model.
-This will include opportunities for scaling up across WT3 to additional locations across Tasmania from 2020.
-These recommendations will be in partnership with the Department of Education and others so that more children and families can benefit from the WT3 opportunity.
+We are now in a wrap up phase of this project and TACSI will complete recommendations for the proposed WT3 service model moving forward.
+This will include opportunities for scaling WT3 to additional locations across Tasmania from 2020.
+These recommendations will be in partnership with the Department of Education and others, so that more children and families can benefit from the WT3 opportunity.

 It’s been hugely rewarding to see the early outcomes and the positive impact the 4-months pilot has had on children, families and educators.